bananim/recipemaster/README.md

 1.Run the app using maven : mvn spring-boot:run

-The application can be accessed at http://localhost:8080.

-2.Run the Springboot fat jar : java -jar recipemaster-1.0.0-SNAPSHOT.jar
+2.CD to the target folder of the project and run the Springboot fat jar : java -jar recipemaster-1.0.0-SNAPSHOT.jar

-3.Run the docker image of the app : docker run -p 8080:8080 banani9/document_service_1.1.0
+The application can be accessed at http://localhost:8080

 ## API